Consumer Beware! Exploring Data Brokers' CCPA Compliance: Introduction

 \subsection{Research Questions}

-Motivated by curiosity about the current state of CCPA compliance and the practical challenges consumers face when exercising their privacy rights, this work seeks to answer the following three research questions: \begin{compactitem} \item [\textbf{RQ1.}] \textbf{How burdensome is the VCR submission process for the consumer, including the identity verification step?} \end{compactitem} VCR submission is not a streamlined process. \dbrs can simplify it by adopting user-friendly privacy policies and employing reasonable VCR submission methods.
-We measured the time needed for the researcher to find each \dbr's contact information on their privacy policy as well as the time needed to submit a VCR, along with the amount of PII needed for the \dbr to verify the researcher's identity. \begin{compactitem} \item[\textbf{RQ2.}] \textbf{To what extent do \DBRsBOLD comply with CCPA after VCR submission? } \end{compactitem} The goal is to discover what fraction of registered \dbrs comply, fully or in part, with CCPA requirements described in Section \ref{sec:background}.
+Motivated by curiosity about the current state of CCPA compliance and the practical challenges consumers face when exercising their privacy rights, this work seeks to answer the following three research questions: \begin{compactitem} \item [\textbf{RQ1.}] \textbf{ What challenges are encountered in the VCR submission process, especially in the identity verification step?} \end{compactitem} VCR submission is not a streamlined process. \dbrs can simplify it by adopting user-friendly privacy policies and employing reasonable VCR submission methods.
+We measured the time needed for the researcher to find each \dbr's contact information on their privacy policy, as well as the time needed to submit a VCR, along with the amount of PII needed for the \dbr to verify the researcher's identity. \begin{compactitem} \item[\textbf{RQ2.}] \textbf{To what extent do \DBRsBOLD comply with CCPA after VCR submission? } \end{compactitem} The goal is to discover what fraction of registered \dbrs comply, fully or in part, with CCPA requirements described in Section \ref{sec:background}.
 After measuring VCR response rates and response timelines, we consider the factors that correlate with CCPA compliance.

 \begin{compactitem} \item[\textbf{RQ3.}] \textbf{What kind of data do \DBRsBOLD collect and how is it shared with the consumer following a VCR?} \end{compactitem} After receiving the PI from \dbrs, we classify both the type of PI collected and its accuracy.
-We consider whether this data is sent securely to consumers, and whether it is provided in a standard and usable format (e.g., TXT, CSV, PDF, or JSON) as required by CCPA, rather than in some proprietary, obscure or otherwise unparsable format.
+We consider whether this data is sent securely to consumers, and whether it is provided in a standard and usable format (e.g., TXT, CSV, PDF, or JSON) as required by CCPA, rather than in some proprietary, obscure, or otherwise unparsable format.
 That PI must also be provided "...in a format that is easily understandable for the average consumer" (1798.130 (a)(3)(B)(iii)) \cite{CCPA}.